jasonbayton/11ty/_src/android/android-enterprise-device-support/validation-process-and-information.md

 1. Naturally biased – all OEMs can say they support Android Enterprise, but not to what degree or if it’s 100% correctly implemented.
 2. Nowhere near as in-depth as my testing – each provisioning method, each deployment scenario, EMM compatibility, and more.
-3. Not publicly published alongside competing devices for ease of comparison.
-4. Not objectively tested by an independent 3rd party (which ties back into 1.).
+3. Not objectively tested by an independent 3rd party (which ties back into 1.).

 ## Contact